 I shared my frustrations about giving on a limited income with some close friends.
 We had a great conversation that addressed our motivation for giving to others.
-We discussed some practical suggestion on person to person giving.
-We explored the benefits of giving to charitable organizations.
+Next, we discussed some practical suggestions on person-to-person giving.
+Finally, we explored the benefits of giving to charitable organizations.

 Here are some of the insights and suggestions from that discussion.

 Why do we want to give to others?

 There are a variety of good reasons why we give to others.

 - First, we give because we recognize a need and want to help.

 - Second, we give because others helped us in a time of need.

 - Third, we give because someone or some organization is worth supporting.